investindex/Taxes/README.md

 Most large charities accept securities as well as cash.
 If you own shares that have appreciated, you can avoid paying any tax on the gains and take a deduction by donating the shares to a charity or your DAF.

 It makes sense to contribute to a DAF only if your entire donation, or a vast majority, is tax-deductible.
 Otherwise the 0.6% annual fees charged by Fidelity, Schwab, and Vanguard would consume more money than you can save through tax-exempt investing.
 A little math shows that even if your entire donation is deductible, the fees are so high that you're likely better off continuing to invest that money in a tax-efficient stock ETF.
 Before eventually donating the shares, you would pay tax only on dividends, which would largely be taxed as long-term capital gains.
-Sadly, the fees make using a DAF impractical for nearly all potential users.
+Sadly, the fees make a DAF counterproductive for nearly all potential users.

 More information on charity and tax-advantaged accounts was given in a [previous section](https://github.com/investindex/TaxAdv#charity).